 UXO clearance in Laos continues to be supported and funded by numerous international organisations in Australia, New Zealand, Canada, the EU, Norway, South Korea, and the US.

-In 2016, President Obama visited Laos; he was the first US president to do so.
-On his visit, he publicly recognised and apologised to the people of Laos for the “secret war” and subsequent UXO that has caused so much grief and destruction.
-He pledged US $90 million in aid to Laos for UXo clearance and further support.
+In 2016, President Obama visited Laos.
+He was the first US president to do so.
+On his visit, he publicly recognised and apologised to the people of Laos for the “secret war” and subsequent UXO that caused so much grief and destruction.
+He pledged US $90 million in aid to Laos for UXO clearance and further support.

 Sarah says: “Once charities like MAG have cleared the land of unexploded bombs, communities can live and farm free from fear.
 They are free to build livelihoods that can sustain their families and help lift them out of poverty.”

-For coffee in Laos, the hope is that farmers can finally shake off the impact of a war that finished 45 years ago and move forward into safe economic growth.
+For many coffee farmers in Laos, the hope is that they can finally shake off the impact of a war that finished 45 years ago and no longer be defined by the explosives that still litter the country’s landscape.

-And while all these UXO clearing initiatives continue, what can consumers do?
-Well, by drinking coffee from coffee regions that have been cleared of UXO, we acknowledge and engage with this issue, all the while supporting the farmers who now grow coffee on safe, clear land.
+So, while all these UXO-clearing initiatives continue, what can consumers do?
+Well, by discussing this topic and buying fairly-priced, sustainable coffee from Laotian regions that have been cleared of UXO, we acknowledge and engage with this issue.
+At the same time, we also support the farmers who now grow coffee on safe, clear land.

 Enjoyed this?
 Then read How Producers In Laos Are Turning To Specialty Coffee